 Reassurance seeking can include asking someone about the obsession, researching the obsession, confessing to try to get reassurance, and self-reassurance such as mentally reviewing actions for reassurance that nothing bad happened.

 Like the other avoidant strategies, reassurance seeking increases the importance placed on the thought because of the attention given to the thought which then makes the thought more likely to occur.

 Usually the need for reassurance increases over time where each new doubt requires reassurance and any answers that are given only generates more doubts.

 As with the other strategies discussed, reassurance seeking does not allow learning to occur that the fears are not likely and that the anxiety will decrease on its own.

 Trigger....Thoughts(Obsessions)....Initial Anxiety....Interpretation...Anxiety Surge....Compulsions....Anxiety Relief....Obsessions (repeat)

-The development and maintenance of OCD is believed to occur as follows: a thought occurs (with or without a trigger), an initial whoosh of anxiety occurs, the thought is interpreted as dangerous, important, urgent, or bad, along with thoughts demanding 100% certainty and control, which leads to a second more intense surge of anxiety (false alarm), which leads to efforts to remove the distress (compulsions), which makes it more likely for the thoughts to reoccur and become obsessions.
+The development and maintenance of OCD is believed to occur as follows: a thought occurs (with or without a trigger), an initial whoosh of anxiety occurs, the thoughts and the associated anxiety are interpreted as dangerous, important, urgent, or bad, and is accompanied by a demand for 100% certainty and control, which then leads to a second more intense surge of anxiety, which leads to frantic efforts to remove the distress (compulsions), which then makes it more likely for the thoughts to reoccur and become obsessions.